SQream/sqream_docs/reference/sql/sql_statements/index.rst

    * - Command
      - Usage
+   * - :ref:`copy_from`
+     - Bulk load data into an existing table from different file formats
    * - :ref:`copy_to`
      - Export a select query or entire table to CSV files
+   * - :ref:`delete`
+     - Delete specific rows from a table
+   * - :ref:`insert`
+     - Inserts rows into a table
    * - :ref:`select`
      - Select rows and column from a table
+   * - :ref:`truncate`
+     - Delete all rows from a table
+   * - :ref:`update`
+     - Modify the value of certain columns in existing rows without creating a table
    * - :ref:`values`
      - Return rows containing literal values